yast/yast-storage-ng/doc/old_and_new_proposal.md

 ### Example: openSUSE

-In the case of openSUSE, the `volumes` subsection wouldn't be much different from SLES, with the exception of some sizes.
+In the case of emulating the openSUSE Leap 42 proposal, the `volumes` subsection wouldn't be much different from SLES-12, with the exception of some sizes.
 But the `proposal` one would probably look like this (more MS Windows friendly).

 ```xml
 <proposal>